Sichii/Chaos-Server/docs/articles/ChaosAssetManager.md

    ┗📄dalib.sln
 </pre>

-Alternatively, clone them wherever you want and fix the references in the ChaosAssetManager project.
+Alternatively, clone them wherever you want and fix the reference to dalib in the ChaosAssetManager project.

 ## Features

 - view, patch, compile, decompile all dat files
-- convert to/from any dat file format (except .hea)
+- convert to/from any dat file format (except .HEA)
 - effect editor for for .EFA and .EPF files (allows you to center the effects as they would be displayed in game)
 - metafile editor
 - palette remapper